Recommendation Systems (8): Knowledge Graph-Enhanced Recommendation

 Four recurring failure modes of collaborative filtering and how a knowledge graph addresses each

 Problem.
 Most users interact with a tiny fraction of items.
-The interaction matrix is 99%+ zeros, leaving the model little signal to work with.
+The interaction matrix is 99%+ zeros, leaving the model with little signal to work with.

 KG solution.
 The knowledge graph fills the gaps with dense semantic connections.
 Even if two items share no users, they might share a director, genre, or production studio — and that link still carries information.